-Good Communication with Grandparents
+Communicate with Grandparents

-“Mom I wish you wouldn’t buy battery operated toys.
+“Mom I wish you wouldn’t buy battery-operated toys.
 It’s just so annoying for me to have to listen to all day long.
 Also, the kids just have so much stuff, maybe you should just skip it this year.

 I’m sure you can think of more conversations gone wrong in this department, so I’ll spare you the cheesy lines.

-A Different way to Frame the Conversation
+How to frame the Conversation

 “Hey, Mom, there is something I’ve been thinking that the kids would LOVE to get this year for Christmas.
 We thought about getting it for them ourselves, but I thought you’d like to be the one to do it.
 I’ve been watching them play and they’ve used their blocks (or whatever your kids love) to death this year.
 They would get a TON of use out of some farm animals and people to go with the set.”

 Or… “Mom, the kids have so many toys they’ve started breaking them on purpose because they aren’t valuing what they have.
 We are trying to cut back on what we are giving them this year.
 I was wondering if you would be willing to help me create a scavenger hunt that leads to zoo passes for them this year.
-It could be set up so they have something to open and it would be really memorable gift.
+It could be set up so they have something to open and it would be a really memorable gift.
 They would love to go to the zoo so much, and we haven’t been able to take them much before this year.”

 Be sure what you are saying is truthful.
 Anyone can see through lies a mile away, and you’ll lose credibility.
-By treating grandparents as part of the team rather than creating an “us against them” situation I think we will all have a much more successful time coming to agreement on gift ideas.
+By treating grandparents as part of the team rather than creating an “us against them” situation I think we will all have a much more successful time coming to an agreement on gift ideas.

 What did I miss?